ralfspoeth/json/README.md

 There is no direct support for `byte`, `char`, `short` and `float` which is very much in line with the choices of Java's functions and stream design.

-### String Conversion

-The `stringValue` conversion uses natural conversions for all `Basic` types, and the `toString` methods applied on the contained `list`s and `map`s of the `Aggregate` types.

-### Boolean Conversion

-The `booleanValue` conversion does the obvious conversions for `JsonBoolean` and `JsonString`.

-### Enum Conversion

-The `enumValue...` methods takes two arguments: a class declared with the `enum` keyword, and the `JsonValue` which must be of type `JsonString`.
-While `enumValue` uses the `Enum::valueOf` method, the `enumValueIgnoreCase` converts the value and all the constants' names defined in the enum class to uppercase strings before selecting the enum constant.

 ### JsonArray to Primitive Array

 A `JsonArray` can be converted into an array of primitives; all elements are converted using `Queries.{int|long|double|...}Array(JsonValue)`.

 # Usage in Clojure